cruzgerman216/CodeLabs-Angular-Exercises/exercises/components-&-databinding/Components-&-Databinding-exercises.md

-# Components & Databind Deep Dive Exercise
+# Components & Databind Deep Dive Exercises
 ### Use Git or GitHub Desktop to push each exercise to GitHub
 ### Make projects all non-strict mode